-So proud of my uber-veg friendly collection from Mr. Bongo-man;
+So proud of my uber-veg friendly collection from Mr. Bongo-man; this is everything, minus 1 shaker not shown. |

 We've got to talk, you and I. Well over 1 week has passed since my last post.
 When I started this blog, my goal was to write every other day, then 3x weekly, and now at least once a week.
 Fail.
 Sorry.
 Presently I'm working to find a better balance in my life.
 I have so many work obligations coming at me from so many directions, even I surprise myself some days.
 To that end, yesterday was more of a "me" day.
 Why?
 Well, mostly because it was the Sugarloaf Craft Show AND the Key West Garden Club Annual Show (the "Sue" show as I've come to call it here and elsewhere).
 Total ME time.